 Florian Malzacher, Jonas Staal and Joanna Warsza.
 Artistic design by Studio Jonas Staal.

 Artist Organizations International & HAU Hebbel am Ufer

-Younes Bouadi (producer), Renée In der Maur (project coordination), Suzie Hermán, Henry Procter, Imara Limon (communication); Paul Kuipers (architect), Kasper Oostergetel (head of development and construction), Remco van Bladel (graphic designer), Lidia Rossner (photographer), Charlie Berendsen (website developer)
+Jonas Staal (artist); Younes Bouadi (producer); Renée In der Maur (project coordinator); Suzie Hermán, Henry Procter, and Imara Limon (communication officers); Paul Kuipers (architect); Kasper Oostergetel (head of development and construction); Remco van Bladel (graphic designer); Lidia Rossner (photographer); Charlie Berendsen (website developer)